shnam16/Profile/README.md

 •	Comfortable utilizing HTML5, CSS3, JavaScript, and Node.js when implementing web services and web apps.

-•	Familiar with making system and business use case diagrams as well as documenting those specifications.
+•	Familiar with making system and business use case diagrams and UML as well as documenting those specifications.

 --------------------------------------------------------------------------------------------------------------------------